-- Walk on the right side of the hallway. - Keep hands, feet, objects and comments to yourself. - Keep moving transition with a mission. - Be especially quiet when classes are in session. - Eating and drinking is for the cafeteria only. - Follow directions given by the staff.
+- Walk on the right side of the hallway. - Keep hands, feet, objects and comments to yourself. - Keep moving transition with a mission. - Be especially quiet when classes are in session. - Eating and drinking is for the cafeteria only.
+No food items are to be consumed on the playground. - Follow directions given by the staff.